goetting/ez-flux/README.md

 It's strongly discouraged to use nested objects as state values since only primitive state values will be save guarded by Object.freeze and cloning.
-State values may also be function.
-They will converted into getters and bound to the instance scope.
+State values may also be functions.
+They will be converted to getters and bound to the instance scope.

 ### Async Actions